princekouassi/SFT-Conjunction-Fallacy-Task/README.md

 Also, rememeber that when you run the code you have to put these files into a folder that ALSO contains a foler called "Flash_Grid_Results", where the data will be saved.
 Otherwise, the results from the experiment won't be saved anywhere and you'll get these funny error msgs at the end of the task.

-This is psychopy python code for my second conjunction fallacy experiment, based on the systems factorial technology design.
+This is psychopy Python code for my second conjunction fallacy experiment, based on the systems factorial technology design.
+It also includes Matlab code to analyse the saved data from the experiment.